simonipiponi/ae-csv-setup/README.md

-# Basic CSV Text layer Link
+# Basic CSV Text Layer Link
 This is the basic rig I like to use.
 The `sourceText` grabs the value from the CSV file using two _Slider Controls_ to act as line and column selectors.
 I like to link those up to the layer name, because you're likely to have lots of layers referencing different bits of the CSV and this is a great way to duplicate layers to create news lines of text.
 You can, of course, disable the Expression on the _Slider Controls_ to control them manually.

 ![comp 1_1](https://github.com/user-attachments/assets/3eb7cce8-4e35-493f-8f38-d2e0141f3c25)